 Taboom works to improve media coverage of taboo topics that fuel violence, bigotry and human rights violations.

-Since 2016, our team has trained more than 150 journalists from more than 30 countries across Sub-Saharan Africa how to better report on religion and SSOGIE issues.
-Two scoping training weeks in Cape Town helped us identify Zimbabwe, South Africa and Kenya as the most suitable sites for country-specific trainings in 2018/19.
-Local partners have requested additional workshops in Zambia, Rwanda, Uganda, Nigeria, Malawi and Ghana.
+Since 2016, our team has trained hundreds of journalists from more than 30 countries across Sub-Saharan Africa how to better report on religion and SSOGIE issues.
+We’ve led regional workshops in Cape Town, Johannesburg, Nairobi, and online and country-specific workshops in Zimbabwe, South Africa, Malawi, Zambia, and Kenya.
+Local partners have requested additional workshops in Rwanda, Eswatini, Uganda, Nigeria, Madagascar, and Ghana.

 Specific training sessions address journalists’ motivations and professional obligations; key concepts and terms around SSOGIE issues and religion; media freedom challenges and opportunities; structural inequalities; story ideas, angles and sources; source safety and sensitivity; and news value and public interest.
 Trainees also analyze positive and problematic media reporting examples and engage with local faith leaders and SSOGIE activists/community members.